naeem1997/Language-Of-Abolition/README.md

 # [OUR WEBSITE](https://cometsagainstslave.wixsite.com/temoc)

-This was a project done for my Digital Humanities class.
 My team and I wanted to study how the nature of discourse within Civil War-era abolitionist publications compares to that of modern day anti-human trafficking organizations.
 This exploratory research was accomplished using topic modeling, a statistical technique used in natural language processing.
 By using techniques of machine learning to graph topics over time, we hoped to find trends that would lead to novel avenues of historical inquiry.

 ## Data and Methodology